strongbrewio/strongbrewio.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 ### When handling circular references

-I'm not going to dive in this to deep, but [Dominic Elm]() does an awesome job by explaning in [this great article](https://blog.thoughtram.io/rxjs/2017/08/24/taming-snakes-with-reactive-streams.html#behaviorsubject-to-the-rescue)
+I'm not going to dive in this to deep, but [Dominic Elm]() does an awesome job explaining this in [this great article](https://blog.thoughtram.io/rxjs/2017/08/24/taming-snakes-with-reactive-streams.html#behaviorsubject-to-the-rescue)

 For most other cases an operator or Observable.create might be enough.